Skip to content

 5 Reasons Why the Montane Minimus Lite is the Best Trail Running Jacket

-Montane Minimus Lite Jacket Infographic
+Infographic of the Montane Minimus Lite Waterproof Jacket Review

 Montane Minimus Lite: Introduction

 The Montane Minimus Lite Jacket is a lightweight, waterproof running jacket with a breathable outer layer for running and mountain adventures.
 The Minimus Lite uses a 20D PERTEX® SHIELD fabric offering almost Gore-Tex levels of performance for a more affordable price.
-There are fully seam-taped zips and pockets to help keep water out, and the pockets double as vents; however are less effective than pit vents.
+There are fully seam-taped zips and pockets to help keep water out, and the pockets double as vents; however, they are less effective than pit vents.
 This construction means it weighs just over 200g, which makes it ideal for lightweight hiking and packability.
 A minimalist style provides 2 side pockets along with a structured hood to help keep the weight to a minimum.
-The fabric has an athletic and trim fit, but the Pertex fabric allows stretch for running motion.
-Montane are known for quality products, and the jacket feels well-built and premium, but the thin 20D material means the long-term durability will need to be tested further.

-The Minimus Lite is designed for running but doubles well for summer hiking, where an extra layer is needed.
-It works as a windbreaker and handles a mountain downpour well.
-Considering the weight, it punches above its class but will be outperformed but a proper waterproof hardshell for heavy rain.
 Montane has Men’s and Women’s options for the Minimus Lite Jacket with sizes from XS-XXL for Men and in UK sizes 6 to 16 for the Women’s Jacket.
 The Men’s version has Black, Nagami Orange and Electric Blue colours to choose from.
 Whereas for the ladies, Allium (light pink), Eclipse Blue and Cornflower (light blue) are available.

-Montane Minimus Lite Jacket Front View
+Montane Minimus Lite

-• Weight: 215 g
+Weight 215 g

-• Price- £185 / $235
+Price £185 / $235 USD

 Montane Minimus Lite: Key Features